-Serbia and Russian investment: From energy to debt in rubles7.
-June 2013. / News Serbia Energy
+Serbia and Russian investment: From energy to debt in rubles, News Serbia Energy

 Purchase of Oil Industry of Serbia, Beopetrol, Bank of Moscow, and entrance in the banking market of Sberbank, are some of the key russian investment in Serbia in the last 13 years, which amounts nearly a billion and a half dollars, not including the construction of the South Stream gas pipeline or a loan for the reconstruction of serbian railways, whose retreat is waiting for a few years.
 Does the Russian Federation, besides the economic interests use its investments to achieve the goals from their political agenda?